openframe-org/criteria-set-protocol/schemas/README.md

   * **Major version**: Intended to track changes to the tree which are not backwards-compatible.
 Changes to the major version imply that older data will no longer validate against the new tree structure.

-- **metadata.date**: The date this template was published at, formatted as a [simplified ISO-8601 date string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
+- **date**: The date this criteria set was published at, formatted as a [simplified ISO-8601 date string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).

-- **metadata.name, metadata.description**: The name and description of the tree, respectively.
+- **name, description**: The name and description of the tree, respectively.

-- **metadata.documentation** (optional): A link to the documentation for this tree.
+- **documentation** (optional): A link to the documentation for this tree.

 ### locales (optional)
 An array of strings, where each string represents an available locale to receive the data in.
 If the locales property is present, a `defaultLocale` **must** be provided.

-### parameters (optional)
+### schemas (optional)
+A criteria set may have schemas to represent the parameters it can receive, the result it can return, or both.
+These schemas are defined in the optional `schemas` object:

+#### schemas.parameters (optional)
 An object where each property is an individual JSON Schema definition for a specific available parameter.

 ```json5